The CNCnetPDM MTConnect device driver enables you to

-If you identify your controller by IP address change it from 127.0.0.1 to its correct address e.g. 192.168.1.100.
+If you identify your controller by IP address change it from 127.0.0.1 to its correct address e.g. 192.168.1.100

-If you identify your controller by DNS-Hostname change it from localhost to its correct value e.g. MAZAK01.
+If you identify your controller by DNS-Hostname change it from localhost to its correct value e.g. MAZAK01

 Change the name of the device driver from device.dll to mtcclient.dll

-Section [GENERAL] contains information about the ping interval in seconds (default 10) and the command (default ‘* PING’) to be sent to the Adapter.
+Contains information about the 'Ping interval' in seconds (default 10) and the 'Ping command' (default ‘* PING’) to be sent to the Adapter.

-In section [MTC TAG NAMES] you can limit tags to be acquired from the device.
+Here you can define and limit tags to be acquired from the device.
 Valid tags are identified by their name and have to be delimited with pipe ‘|’ characters.
 The number of predefined tags depends on the controller type you set in CNCnetPDM.INI, Fanuc, Mazak or Okuma.
 Maximum = 160.

-Section [OEE DEVICE STATES] contains a tag name (default ‘execution’) and its possible values for states Producing (2) (default ‘active’), Manual (3) (default ‘stopped’), Interrupted (4) (default ‘interrupted’).
+Contains a tag name (Fanuc: ‘execution’) and its possible values for states Producing (2) (default ‘active’), Manual (3) (default ‘stopped’) and Interrupted (4) (default ‘interrupted’).
 CNCnetPDM automatically reports (0) for devices that are not reachable at all and (1) for reachable devices where the Adapter does not respond.
-TOP

 Note: To change the content of this INI file while CNCnetPDM is running open it with a text editor such as notepad, make the desired changes and save the file.
 To apply the changes immediately you can click on the machine in CNCnetControl on the left side followed by clicking buttons ‘Close’ and ‘Open’ above the section ‘Devices’.